connervieira/Predator/CONFIGURATION.md

 - `gps_enabled`
     - This configuration value is used to globally enable and disable Predator's GPS functionality.
     - If you don't have a GPS connected, or don't want to use location aware features, set this to `false`.
-    - To enable location aware features like traffic camera alerts, this must be set to `true`.
 - `speed_display_unit`
     - This configuration value determines what units Predator will use to display the current speed.
     - This value can only be set to the following strings: